Az-har/school_companion-1/readme.md

 ## What Will Be Made

 - Student Panel
-- Teacher Panel
-- School Admin Panel Based On Role
+- School Admin Employee panel Based On Role

 [premkumar5012002/School-Companion](https://github.com/premkumar5012002/School-Companion)